75 Hard Review

 Now, I like the idea of incorporating some sort of movement every single day but I think exercise should be a progression.
 You build on time and intensity.

 I’m all about sustainability and sustainable programs and the big question is, will you be able to keep up with two 45 minute workout sessions every single day?
-As a personal trainer, I also encourage active rest days so that your muscles can recover.
+As a personal trainer and health coach, I encourage active rest days so that your muscles can recover.
 This program doesn’t allow for that.

 With this program, you are training your body to expend more energy and rely on this energy expenditure, and when you stop doing all of this exercise, your body might pick up some of that fat that it lost because it got used to doing all these workouts.
 There is such a thing as too much exercise and you don’t want your body to get used to doing too much exercise, especially paired with being in a calorie deficit.

 Now the last three components I think are good.
 Drink one gallon of water.
 Read 10 pages.
 Must be nonfiction and educational.
 Take progress photos every day.
-(I personally advise weekly progress photos, but that’s just me.)
+(I personally advise weekly progress photos because change doesn't happen day to day.)

 So would I recommend 75 HARD to anyone?
 Probably not.